 As for the Secret Vault I have said it is raw, warts and all.
 Nevertheless one gains a great insight into how things actually are.
 Instead of entering the deep level tube shelters via an approved access point the way the explorers gain access is from surface buildings (such as those at Belsize Park and Camden) where one can see these access points as they really are – virtually unused these days and practically derelict.
 Some of the lifts at these places do in fact work but they’re dodgy.
 Its of course part of the excitement in exploring these considerably out of bound places!

 This intro to the Secret Vault’s Clapham urbex video tells us of the types of people that might frequent its explorations!
+I somehow don’t think you’d get these types on Hidden London Hangouts though.
 LOL!

 With Clapham deep level tube shelter the exclamation at the start of Secret Vault’s video Matt says ‘Gosh, these are the best quality stairs in the world’ which tells us of the rather dodgy, even if exciting, world they are so used to venturing.
 The stairs are nothing of any sort of brilliant but compared to a lot of other places they do seem like a luxury!
 In comparison Hidden London says ‘Clapham is one of the most amazing locations that London Underground has.’
 With those two different sentences we can see how each views their world and that basically sets the direction for each of those channels’ outputs.